atsolberg/js-interview-test/README.md

 # js-interview-test
 A JavaScript problem to solve before interviews.

+- Convert an array of `Persons` objects to a tree of `PersonTreeNode` objects.

 ## TO SETUP
 - Clone the repo.
 - Open `index.html` in your browser.